macleginn/bivaltyp/content/languages/descriptions/Latin.md

 # {{ language_external }}
 Contributed by [Inna Popova](https://iling.spb.ru/people/popova.html) ([Academia.edu profile](https://iling-spb.academia.edu/InnaPopova))

+The data were gathered by Inna Popova in 2017-2021 using the PHI 5 data base of Classical Latin texts.
+The Russian version of the questionnaire was used for elicitation.
 Interlinear glosses were provided by Tamara Petushkeeva.

 ## How to cite
 > Popova, Inna.
 2021.
 Bivalent patterns in {{ language_external}}.